ToledoEM/field_generation/README.md

   <img src="example/plotter_flow_field_colors_panel.png" alt="Faceted Example"  width="600">
 </p>

-The R script uses the Wes Anderson color palette package for that extra artistic touch!
+The R script uses the Wes Anderson color palette package.
 You can find the complete R script and more examples in the `example` folder.

 ## License